 - The court can exercise its residual discretion to refuse the correction of a misnomer under Rule 5.04(2) if the intended defendant can demonstrate prejudice or if allowing the correction would lead to an unfair result.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial and real estate litigation matters, class actions, and appeals.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial and real estate litigation matters, class actions, and appeals.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online for a consultation